 The final assessment for the GCSE qualification of English Literature will be comprised of 100% examination performance.
 Pupils will sit two examinations at the end of Year 11.
 The Paper 1 examination will assess knowledge and understanding of a Shakespeare play and a 19th Century novel.
 The Paper 2 examination will assess knowledge and understanding of a modern text and poetry.
 There will be one opportunity to sit the English Literature GCSE examinations whilst pupils are at school.
-Unlike previous years, there will be no controlled assessment element completed in school.

-Assessment will be based on the new 9-1 grading system.
+Assessment will be based on the 9-1 grading system.
 Tiers have now been removed from GCSE English Literature.
 This means that examination question papers will cover the full range of abilities.

-Every student will complete the syllabus for GCSE English Language and GCSE English Literature.
+Every pupil will complete the syllabus for GCSE English Language and GCSE English Literature.
 These are two separate GCSE qualifications but they will both be studied simultaneously in English lessons throughout Years 10 and 11.